amosnier/sha-2/README.md

 sha_256_close(&sha_256);
 ```

-That is the equivalent of the (of course still supported):
+That is the equivalent of the (of course still supported) legacy way:

 ```C
 uint8_t hash[32];